nairyuuu/siteanalyzer-be/sec-checklist.md

 ## 4. Input Validation and Sanitization
 - [ ] Validate all user inputs against expected formats.
 - [ ] Sanitize inputs to remove or escape harmful characters.
-- [ ] Use parameterized queries to prevent SQL injection.
+- [ ] Use parameterized queries to prevent noSQL injection.
 - [ ] Validate and sanitize file paths to prevent path traversal attacks.
 - [ ] Restrict file uploads by type, size, and location.